 It was in Turin that eating chocolate, as opposed to drinking chocolate, was invented by a certain Mr Doret - the Willy Wonka of Italian chocolate.

-Caffarel then began the world's very first first commercial production and they are still making Caffarel chocolates the same way today.
-The praline too, much copied by the Swiss, was invented in Turin.
-What the Swiss are to watches the Torinese are to fine chocolates.
+Caffarel then began the world's very first commercial production, and they are still making Caffarel chocolates the same way today.
+The praline, too, much copied by the Swiss, was invented in Turin.
+What the Swiss are to watches, the Torinese are to fine chocolates.

 Many of the chocolates are made by hand by tiny producers.
 Some make chocolates for only twenty or so local shops and a few restaurants.

-The chocolate is so fresh it's often only sold in the winter as it doesn't keep well in summer.
+The chocolate is so fresh that it's often only sold in the winter months, as it doesn't keep well in the summer.

 Except for Caffarel very few of the best names can be bought outside of Italy.
 In fact many can only be bought in Turin.
 Yet another reason to visit this incredible city.